 For real valued data, we usually want to search for an optimal split.
 To efficiently do so, we place all the instances in sorted order, like the following picture.

+Fig. 1

 A left to right scan is sufficient to calculate the structure score of all possible split solutions, and we can find the best split efficiently.
 Since it is intractable to enumerate all possible tree structures, we add one split at a time.
 This approach works well most of the time, but there are some edge cases that fail due to this approach.
 For those edge cases, training results in a degenerate model because we consider only one feature dimension at a time.